They say…

 But the food and drink editors soon went back to glugging their supermarket Chardonnay, and Cottage ran into consistency problems.
 For a while Norman’s Conquest was brewed and marketed by Hampshire Brewery, then disappeared altogether in bottled form.

-Eighteen months ago it made a welcome return, this time produced in by a newly expanded brewery, and bottled at IBS, successor to Wessex Craft Brewers.
+Eighteen months ago it made a welcome return, this time produced in house by a newly expanded brewery, and bottled at IBS, successor to Wessex Craft Brewers.
 Cottage’s Mark Dearman promises to build on its renewed success with at least three new bottled “classic ale styles” and a packaging upgrade by next spring.

 Conquest is a beer that’s difficult to pigeon-hole; hardly the “barley wine” it’s sometimes designated, it’s more an idiosyncratic with shades of a Belgian double.
 A grist of Maris Otter pale, crystal and chocolate malts and Challenger hops results in a beer that the label now describes simply as a “strong ale”.